Trump commission on voting fraud asks states for voter data

 The data will help the commission “fully analyze vulnerabilities and issues related to voter registration and voting,” vice chairman and Kansas Secretary of State Kris Kobach wrote.

-On Thursday, California’s secretary of state and Virginia’s governor, both Democrats, responded that they will not share the information and that attention would be better spent upgrading aging voting systems or focusing on Russia’s alleged election meddling.
+On Thursday, Virginia’s governor and the secretaries of state in California and Kentucky, all Democrats, responded that they will not share the information.

+The California and Virginia officials said attention would be better spent upgrading aging voting systems or focusing on Russia’s alleged election meddling.
 Trump has alleged “serious voter fraud” in both states.

 “California’s participation would only serve to legitimize the false and already debunked claims of massive voter fraud,” Democratic Secretary of State Alex Padilla said in a statement.